 Advised actions include:

-Where resistant liver fluke is a concern:
+Where fluke infection is identified:

 Advised actions include: